Risk Management in Construction Finance: A South African Perspective

 Risk Identification

-Identifying potential risks early on allows for better planning and resource allocation.
-Tools like SWOT analysis (Strengths, Weaknesses, Opportunities, and Threats) can help identify both internal and external risks.
-By evaluating these factors, stakeholders can prioritize risks and develop strategies to address them effectively.
+Identifying risks early allows for more effective planning.
+Tools like SWOT analysis (Strengths, Weaknesses, Opportunities, and Threats) help recognize potential internal and external risks.
+By evaluating these, stakeholders can prioritize risks more thoroughly.

 Quantitative vs. Qualitative Assessment